SFML/SFML-Website/pages/faq/general.md

 ### Where can I ask questions? {: #questions}

-First make sure you've read the tutorials and the documentation, then check whether the question has already been asked before.
+First make sure you've read [the tutorials and the documentation](../learn/index.md), then check whether the question has already been asked before.
-If after that you still have a question **regarding SFML** in the [SFML forum](https://en.sfml-dev.org/forums/).
+If after that you still have a question **regarding SFML**, ask on the [SFML forum](https://en.sfml-dev.org/forums/index.php#c3).

+Additionally you can find people on the [official Discord or IRC server](../community/index.md).

 Keep in mind that using SFML is not a very suitable way to [learn the bare basics of C++ programming](#learn), and as such it is recommended that any questions regarding general C++ be asked in more adequate forums where people proficient in C++ can help you better.

-Additionally you also find people in the [Official IRC chat or Discord server](../community/index.md).